restropiajr/c0523-code-solutions/javascript-view-swapping/javascript-view-swapping/javascript-view-swapping-quiz-notes.md

   each step

 - If you were to add another tab and view to your HTML, but you didn't use event delegation, how would your JavaScript code be written instead?
   You write the code under the new tab element.
+(More conditional statements and event listener on each new tab)

 - If you didn't use a loop to conditionally show or hide the views in the page, how would your JavaScript code be written instead?
   Using event listeners to each tab and view to turn them on via their classes.